 - Therapeutic crafts and activities form an important part of the programme, and people are often surprised by how therapeutic just sitting down with something can be

-- Moving and handling at home is a question that comes up regularly, and this is designed to give some guiding principles around keeping ourselves safe, and some pointers about the best ways to help with common problems
+- Moving and handling at home is a question that comes up regularly, and this session is designed to give some guiding principles around keeping ourselves safe, and some pointers about the best ways to help with common problems

-- Nutrition can be an issue for ill people and we have our chefs providing a practical demonstration session to put some of the principles into tasty dishes for us to try.
+- Nutrition can be an issue for ill people and we have our chefs providing a practical demonstration to put some of the principles into tasty dishes for us to try.

-Dorothy Haskins (Day Hospice):
+Dorothy Haskins (Day Hospice Staff Nurse):

 There is the possibility of some respite cover in order to help carers to attend if the person they care for cannot be left alone.
 We will explore various options to help you with this.